 Did you know that if you are an Amazon Prime member you actually already have access to Amazon's Prime Video service?
 If not, you do now!
 There's a plethora of content available on Prime Video, including some original content like Jack Ryan, Bosch, Hand of God, and more.

 Netflix started as a service that mailed you DVDs to watch, and now lets you stream tons of content online.
-Like its competitors, Netflix also makes a bunch of original content, like Love is Blind, Orange is the New Black, and more.
+Like its competitors, Netflix also makes a bunch of original content, like Love is Blind, Tiger King, Orange is the New Black, and more.
 There are new and old movies available, and some seasons of TV shows as well.

 Amazon Music HD

-While Amazon's Music Unlimited may not be one of the most popular streaming services out there, that doesn't mean you shouldn't consider it.
+While Amazon's Music HD may not be one of the most popular streaming services out there, that doesn't mean you shouldn't consider it.
 Right now, the company is offering customers 30 days of free access to the 50 million songs it offers, which is an offer that you shouldn't resist.
 This trial only applies to the HD plans, and it does auto-renew at the end of the promotional period if you don't set it to cancel before then.

 Normally, Amazon Music Unlimited HD costs $14.99 per month ($12.99 per month for Prime members), so you're essentially saving $15 with this trial.